 When an otherwise continuous barrier is broken resulting in a horizontal separation between the barriers, it is often necessary to overlap the barriers to reduce insertion loss degradation.
 Applications of this occur when the mainline barrier is located at the right of way line, but must be moved to the shoulder point at a bridge location.
 This may also occur at interchanges when transitioning from the mainline to a ramp.
-The overlap distance of sound barriers is generally equal to four times the separation; however, an analysis by the noise specialist is necessary to determine the optimum overlap.
-The need or effectiveness of a sound barrier in the infield area of an interchange should be reviewed as well during final design.
+The overlap distance of noise barriers is generally equal to four times the separation; however, an analysis by the noise specialist is necessary to determine the optimum overlap.
+The need or effectiveness of a noise barrier in the infield area of an interchange should be reviewed as well during final design.
 The attenuation of ramp traffic may provide adequate insertion loss when considering the intersecting roadway's noise contribution.
 Maintenance access and clear zone must be considered when selecting barrier termini details.

-Other noise abatement techniques that may be considered to supplement or replace sound barrier walls are:
+Other noise abatement techniques that may be considered to supplement or replace noise barrier walls are:

 - 1. Traffic management measures (e.g., traffic control devices and signing for prohibition of certain type vehicles, time use restrictions for certain type vehicles, modified speed limits, and exclusive lane designations); - 2.
 Alteration of horizontal and vertical alignments; - 3.
-Acquisition of property rights for construction of sound barriers by donation, purchase or condemnation; - 4.
+Acquisition of property rights for construction of noise barriers by donation, purchase or condemnation; - 4.
 Acquisition of the balance of a noise-sensitive property from which there is a taking, if acquisition is less expensive than other methods; - 5.
-Acquisition of right of way for landscaping adjacent to sound barriers and for buffer zones.
+Acquisition of real property to create a buffer zone; and - 6.
+Noise insulation of Activity D land uses.